bbxiao1/hssb-checklist/README.md

 ## In Progress
 - Better styling between different task statuses
 - Linting
+    - add rule for jest globals only on `.test.tsx` files
 - Do something when the ship is complete
+- Is `Utils.ts` part of the prod bundle?

 # Getting Started with Create React App